Aryan

 probably in the Baluchistan region of Pakistan.

-Research by J. Bates et al. (2016)
+by J. Bates et al. (2016) confirms that Indus populations were the

-complex multi-cropping strategies across both seasons, growing
+earliest people to use complex multi-cropping strategies across

-"wetland" rice Oryza sativa japonica arrived around
+the truly "wetland" rice Oryza sativa japonica arrived

-2000 BCE.
+around 2000 BCE.

-Language :
+Language

 It has often been suggested that the bearers of the IVC corresponded